-NOTE: you must know your CTC issued student email address.
-If you do not know your email address, you may access our student lookup system at the Student Email Lookup siteiii
+NOTE: You must know your CTC issued student email address.
+If you do not know your email address, you may access our student lookup system at the Student Email Lookup site iii

-- From the CTC homepage, www.chattahoocheetech.edu, click on me@ctc at the top right. - Click Student Email on the menu along the right hand side of the me@ctc page. - Your student email address is username@students.chattahoocheetech.edu - Click the Outlook linkiv - Your Username is your full CTC student email address.
-(Example jsmith1@students.chattahoocheetech.edu) - Your initial password is CTC (DASH-) and your 6-digit Date of Birth MMDDYY (Example: CTC-010279) NOTE: Uppercase letters. - After logging in, please follow the prompts for registering alternate contact information and password reset questions. - Change your password to something you can remember and to provide more security for your account.
+- From the CTC homepage, click on me@ctc at the top right. - Select Student Email on the menu along the right-hand side of the me@ctc page. - Scroll down and select Click this link to go to Student Email. - Click the Outlook linkiv - Your username is your full CTC student email address.
+Example jsmith1@students.chattahoocheetech.edu - After logging in, please follow the prompts for registering alternate contact information and password reset questions. - Change your password to something you can remember and to provide more security for your account. - Your single-sign-on password is used to access all the following CTC functions: student email, Banner, Wi-Fi, campus computers, and Blackboard.